quru/qis/doc/js_gallery_help.md

 ## Prerequisites

-The gallery has the same prerequisites as the HTML5 canvas viewer, refer to that documentation for more details.
+The gallery has the same prerequisites as the HTML5 canvas viewer, requiring Internet Explorer 9 or above.

 ## Implementation